Tigray war: Casualties and human rights violations

-As of May 2023, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 162,000–378,000 people, with other reported estimates reaching numbers as high as 600,000 killed.
+As of May 2023, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 162,000–378,000 people according to researchers from Ghent University, with other reported estimates reaching numbers as high as 600,000 killed.
+The Uppsala Conflict Data Program recorded over 100,000 battle-related fatalities to the Tigray conflict in 2022 alone, primarily military but including some civilians.
+A peer-reviewed study by researchers from the University of London calculated over 102,000 excess deaths in Tigray from November 2020 to mid-2022, of which 72% are from violence and the rest from lack of healthcare and famine.
+The African Union mediator, Olusegun Obasanjo, publicly stated that the war likely killed around 600,000 people.
 All sides in the conflict have been accused of committing war crimes and violating international human rights law, with evidence of unlawful killings, torture and sexual violence being widely reported.

 Crimes against humanity and genocide allegations

 Many sources have accused the Ethiopian and Eritrean governments of engaging in crimes against humanity via ethnic cleansing of Tigrayans.
 The Ethiopian and Eritrean governments have also been accused of genocide.
 According to the EU's special envoy to Ethiopia, Pekka Haavisto, senior members of the Ethiopian government called for "wip[ing] out" all Tigrayans for 100 years.
 The Ethiopian Government denied the allegations.
 Similarly, the Tigray Defence Force committed murder and rape of Amhara girls as young as 14 years old.

 On 4 June 2021, the non-profit Genocide Watch classified the events in Tigray as step 9 of genocide (eradication), as well as step 10 (denial).
 They issued another emergency alert on 20 November 2021, stating that "both sides are committing genocide", referring to detentions of thousands of people based on Oromo or Tigrayan ethnic identity, and arguing that "Prime Minister Abiy Ahmed's hate speech and calls for war" together with attacks by the ENDF and TPLF put Ethiopia into stages 4 (dehumanization), 6 (polarization), 8 (persecution), and 9 (extermination) of the ten stages of genocide.

 The practice of inserting foreign bodies, including 'nails, screws, plastic rubbish, sand, gravel and letters', into reproductive organs of woman, in what was seen as part of a wider effort to destroy fertility of women in Tigray, would be a genocidal act.